 Euclid Avenue

-Southern California has lots of streets named for Euclid, the ancient Greek mathematician.
-Some say it was an inside joke among old city surveyors, who studied Euclid’s Elements in school and applied his geometric principles to the grid-like neighborhoods they laid out, with arrow-straight streets and intersections at right angles.
+Throughout Southern California – indeed, across all of America – you will find streets named after Euclid, the ancient Greek mathematician.
+The only one within Los Angeles city limits is this one, named (as Euclid Street) in 1885.
+Some say it was an inside joke among old city surveyors, who had studied Euclid’s Elements in school and applied his geometric principles to the grid-like neighborhoods they laid out, with arrow-straight streets and intersections at right angles.
 (This rationalist approach to urban planning was a new and very American idea in the early 19th century, as espoused by Thomas Jefferson.)
-In some cases, as in Santa Monica’s Euclid Street and Pasadena’s Euclid Avenue, the name had other inspirations.
+In some cases, as in Santa Monica’s Euclid Street and Pasadena’s Euclid Avenue, there were more direct inspirations for the name.